6 Link Building Strategies That Will Get You Results in 2019

-As I’ve already mentioned, building an exhaustive resource page or a valuable tool is a long-term link-building strategy.
+As I’ve already mentioned, building an exhaustive resource page or a valuable tool is one of the best long-term link building strategies.
 Don’t get discouraged if you’re not landing links in the first month.
 It takes time for these pages to start ranking but if you did a good job, they acquire backlinks naturally as they age.

 The Moving Man Method (Broken Link-Building)

 Backlinko’s Brian Dean knows a thing or two about link-building.
 He grew his now 7-figure business from scratch and gave other SEOers the run for their money by inventing (and perfectly executing) great link building strategies.

 One of those strategies is called The Moving Man Method.

 It’s an easy way to do broken link building when you know that an authority site changed their domain name or moved a resource to a new URL.